bing-zhao/grab-aiforsea-safety/README.md

   - `sklearn == 0.20.2`
   - `xgboost == 0.82`
 * The folder structure is arranged in the following manner,
-  - `.\srcs\`: contains the source code and jupyter-notebook describing details
+  - `.\srcs\`: contains the source code, environment configuration and jupyter-notebook describing the details
   - `.\model\`: save pickle files required by pre-processing, and the final trained model
   - `.\test\`: sample test input data file and output prediction results